o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

 1. Respond to feedback in your PRs until the changes are approved and merged.

 A fork is your own copy of `o3de.org:main` on GitHub.
-You can do anything you like within your fork, though it is recommend that you keep your fork synced with `o3de.org:main`, and work within branches in your fork.
+You can do anything you like within your fork, though it is recommended that you keep your fork synced with `o3de.org:main`, and work within branches in your fork.
 Working this way ensures the integrity of `o3de.org:main` and makes it easy for you to work at your own pace, experiment with changes, and collaborate with other contributors.
-To create a fork, perform the steps below:
+To create a fork, perform the following steps:

 1. Go to the [O3DE docs repo](https://github.com/o3de/o3de.org).

-2. Fork `o3de.org:main`.
+1. Fork `o3de.org:main`.
 Choose the **Fork** button in the upper right hand corner of the page.
-For more information on creating forks, see [Fork a repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
+For more information on creating forks, refer to [Fork a repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

-3. Find your fork of `o3de.org:main`.
+1. Find your fork of `o3de.org:main`.
 Choose your profile icon in the upper-right corner of the GitHub page.
 Select **Your repositories** from the list.
 On your repositories page, choose the **o3de.org** repository.
 The page displays a directory listing of your fork with information about recent changes.

 {{< important >}}
 There is one very important thing to take note about your fork.
 At the very top of the repo listing, GitHub shows the status of your fork. **"This branch is even with o3de.org:main."** If your fork or the selected branch has not been synced, the message will tell you how many commits behind it is.
 If you've made commits to the fork or branch that have not been merged into `o3de.org:main`, it will tell you how many commits ahead it is.
 You need to maintain your fork and its branches to keep them current with `o3de.org:main`.
 You learn to maintain your fork below in [Sync your clone](#sync-your-clone).
 {{< /important >}}

-For more information on working with forks, see [Working with forks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).
+For more information on working with forks, refer to [Working with forks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).
 ### Clone your fork

 *Cloning* is the process of creating a local copy of a repo.
 To create a clone of your fork, in a terminal, perform the steps below: